-Sen. Blanche Lincoln (D-AR)--a key Democratic hold out on the question of a public option--is starting to cave.
+Sen. Blanche Lincoln (D-AR)–a key Democratic hold out on the question of a public option–is starting to cave.
 In an op-ed in today’s Arkansas Democrat-Gazette, Lincoln echoes the party line–“Health care reform must build upon what works and improve inefficiencies”–then breaks with her old position:

 Individuals should be able to choose from a range of quality health insurance plans.
 Options should include private plans as well as a quality, affordable public plan or non-profit plan that can accomplish the same goals as those of a public plan.

 As Greg Sargent notes, that’s not a full-throated endorsement.
 But it’s certainly a step in that direction.
 Until today, Lincoln was only willing to say she was ‘evaluating’ the merits of the public option.

 A couple things to keep in mind.
-First, Lincoln has been under fire from reformers for being unwilling to unequivocally endorse the public option--and since she still hasn’t done that, it’s hard to imagine they’ll be fully satisfied.
+First, Lincoln has been under fire from reformers for being unwilling to unequivocally endorse the public option–and since she still hasn’t done that, it’s hard to imagine they’ll be fully satisfied.